txhammer68/plasma-Lockscreen-nest-hub/readme.md

 * Extract all files to home directory / lockscreen
-* From github - https://github.com/akora/gmail-message-counter-python modify for your inbox, setup Oauth credentials ** Modified to write to a file the unread mail count, add categories - updates, social ** See https://developers.google.com/gmail/api/quickstart/python for more info
+* From github - https://github.com/akora/gmail-message-counter-python modify for your inbox, setup Oauth credentials ** Modified to write to a file the unread mail count, add categories - updates, social, use counter.py provided, instead of one from github ** See https://developers.google.com/gmail/api/quickstart/python for more info
 * Install node js server within that folder
 * Install node ical, fs, weather
 ** weather function from https://github.com/nahidulhasan/nodejs-weather-app -
-       modified to write to file instead of console
-** modify ical js to your own public event calendar
+       modified to write to file instead of console overwrite index.js with one provided ** modify ical js to your own public event calendar
 ** modify weather script for your city - within the nodejs-weather-app-master folder edit index.js and change city name